-We offer delivery of data and voice services using fiber-to-the-premises technology primarily for mid-market customers.
+We offer delivery of data and voice services using fiber technology primarily for mid-market customers.
 This shared fiber architecture provides for symmetrical data speeds ranging from 50 Mbps to 6 Gbps.
 We expect to expand this technology to additional areas and markets each year for the foreseeable future, especially in our competitive locations.